ashejim/C964/_sources/task2_doc/task2_doc_finish.md

 - If the application is a webpage, submit the web link AND the necessary .html files.
 - If the trained model is stored in a cloud drive, provide the link AND the source code needed to train the model.

-It is acceptable to have code import data or submit links provide the source can't be modified, such as links from Kaggle.com.
-Never use Google Drive, as WGU policy forbids WGU employees from using it.
-Use of Google Colab is acceptable, but upload the source code as directed above.
+It is acceptable to have code import data or submit links provide the source can't be modified, such as links from Kaggle.com or Google Colab.
+Upload the source code as directed above and check the *share permisisons* (use a browser's incognito mode).

 ### What if the project files exceed 200 MB?